newenclave/aikartos/modules/modules_howto.md

 ```

 This reserves a block of flash starting at `0x08060000` where modules can be written and later loaded from.

+> You can also put the binary on an SD card or wherever you want.
+The goal is to make it accessible to the RTOS as a block of bytes.

 ## 7. Flashing to the Device